sentientmachine/awesome-deep-learning-papers/README.md

 # New Awesome Deep Learning Papers

 Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks.
 Ian J. Goodfellow.
+You could tune one of these to break captchas:

 https://arxiv.org/abs/1312.6082  and https://arxiv.org/pdf/1312.6082.pdf